orgspringkit/springkit/springweb-cors/README_en.md

 ## How To Use

 ### SpringBoot Framework
-No any opertaion.
+No operations.

 ### Spring Framework
-In `src/main/resources/webapp/WEB-INF/web.xml`, add Filter as follow:
+In `src/main/resources/webapp/WEB-INF/web.xml`, add a Filter as follows:

 ```xml
 <filter>